 You can read the story (~1750 words) below or over on the Reedsy website by clicking the image below:

-I’d met Jack back in basic training, he was a big lad.
-Not too much going on between the ears mind you.
-We complemented each other perfectly, he was the brawn to my brains.
-I’d help him with tests; he’d drag my arse around the obstacle course.
-By the end of six months, we’d become inseparable.
+I’d met Jack back in basic training.
+He was a big lad.
+Not too much going on between the ears, mind you.
+We complemented each other perfectly.
+He was the brawn to my brains.
+I’d help him with tests.
+He’d drag my arse around the obstacle course.
+By the end of six months, we were inseparable.
 We’d both come from The Valleys and we loved nothing better than getting out there and getting our hands dirty.

 As the chopper touched down, we’d stepped out into a brutal heat and a tornado of dust whipped up by the blades.
 Jack was already making friends with the ground crew.
 Always outgoing, he had a knack for making friends fast.
 He just had that kind of personality, how I envied him.

-We were bunked in a tent with eight other guys, part of the squad we’d be working with.
-My concerns about us fitting in had been dispelled when Jack had launched himself into their kick about outside.
+They bunked us in a tent with eight other guys, part of the squad we’d be working with.
+Any concerns I’d had about us fitting in were dispelled when Jack launched himself into their kick about outside.
 He was a terrible cheat and a worse footballer.
 By the time I’d unpacked, he had eight new best mates he was sharing a beer or two with.

-In fact, the squad were glad to see us and who wouldn’t be, anyone stupid enough to go searching for IED’s was okay in their book, if not a little mad.
-They never did say what had happened to the last guys.
-It wasn’t a topic either I or Jack were going to push; turn over in the squad wasn’t discussed.
+In fact, the squad were glad to see us and who wouldn’t be.
+Anyone stupid enough to go searching for IED’s was okay in their book, if not a little mad.
+They never said what had happened to the last guys.
+It wasn’t a topic either I or Jack would push.
+Turn over in the squad wasn’t discussed.

-The initial rush of adrenaline had subsided as we settled into the reality of day to day life in the camp.
-We’d been given a couple of weeks to get acclimatised before we’d be going out with the guys on regular patrols.
+The initial rush of adrenaline had subsided as we settled into the reality of day-to-day life in the camp.
+They had given us a couple of weeks to get acclimatised before we’d be going out with the guys on regular patrols.
 The time dragged.

 Eventually, the day came for our first deployment.
-Suited and booted we set out with the squad, on our first sortie.
+Suited and booted, we set out with the squad on our first sortie.
 It was stiflingly hot in the back of the armoured personnel carrier.
-Jack was particularly suffering; his Welsh blood didn’t do well in this heat.
-Two hours in and he was desperate to get some fresh air and stretch his legs, as were we all.
+Jack was suffering.
+His Welsh blood didn’t do well in this heat.
+Two hours in and he was desperate to get some fresh air and stretch his legs.
+As were we all.

-With a jolt, the vehicle stopped, and the doors were flung open.
+With a jolt, the vehicle stopped, the doors flung open.
 It wasn’t any cooler outside as we peered into the bright sunlight at the outskirts of a small ramshackle village.
 The officer in charge strolled up, happy to see us.
-His lot had secured the compound, but they were loathed to move in, for fear of boobytraps.
+His lot had secured the compound, but they were loathed to move in for fear of booby-traps.
 That’s where we came in.

 Jack didn’t need a second invitation.
 We grabbed our kit and set to our well-practised procedures.
-Now, Jack might not have been the brightest of the bunch, but he had a knack for finding shit.
+Now, Jack might not have been the brightest of the bunch, but he had a skill for finding shit.
 It was next level, sixth sense stuff.
-The squad would joke he could smell ’em; taste the C4.
-I knew it was something far more than that, he had a gift.
-My job was to keep the big bull from wrecking the china shop, and probably both of us in the process.
+The squad would joke he could smell ’em, taste the C4.
+I knew it was something far more than that.
+He had a gift.
+My job was to keep the big bull from wrecking the china shop and probably both of us in the process.

 Gingerly we entered the compound and slowly moved from room to room, searching everything, careful not to disturb a thing.
 We knew the enemy could be ingenious when it came to leaving surprises.
-We had a connection me and Jack, we both knew what the other was thinking, it would only take a wink and nod, to speak volumes.
+We had a connection me and Jack, we both knew what the other was thinking.
+It would only take a wink and nod to speak volumes.
 Mind you, I still had to keep him on a tight leash, just in case he got carried away.
-It was a nervous half hour before we could give the all-clear.
-A pat on the back from the rest of the squad and we were happy to finally be in the game.
+It was a nervous half hour before we could give the all clear.
+A pat on the back from the rest of the squad and we were happy to be in the game.

 It was a fortnight before we saw some real action.
-We got called up to take a look at a rickety old wooden bridge, that crossed a rocky stream.
-There had been some intel, that the insurgents had rigged it to blow.
+We got called up to look at a rickety old wooden bridge that crossed a rocky stream.
+There had been some intel that the insurgents had rigged it to blow.
 The stream meandered through a valley, craggy hills on either side.
-It was open, the hills provided excellent cover.
-It hadn’t come as a complete surprise when something flitted past me, I heard the crack a second later.
-Even then I was slow to react until Jack barked at me to get undercover.
+It was open, and the hills provided excellent cover.
+It hadn’t come as a complete surprise when something flitted past me.
+I heard the crack a second later.
+Even then, I was slow to react until Jack barked at me to get undercover.
 Spurred into action, I threw myself into a ditch as two more shots zipped past and landed in the dirt just feet away.

-It was probably fatigue that meant neither of us was on the top of our game the morning we were called out for checkpoint duty.
+Fatigued, neither of us was on the top of our game the morning they called us out for checkpoint duty.
 The brass was meeting with some high-up local leaders and we were there to make sure no one got any clever ideas.
-We hated doing checkpoints, it was tedious, not to mention exhausting in that stifling heat.
-By midday, we were both knackered, and probably a little complacent.
+We hated doing checkpoints.
+It was tedious work and exhausting work in that stifling heat.
+By midday, we were both knackered and probably a little complacent.

-It was an innocuous-looking battered grey Toyota Corolla, that pulled up.
+It was an innocuous-looking battered grey Toyota Corolla that pulled up.
 It looked like it might have been a taxi at some point.
 Inside, there were two guys.
-A couple of the squad were checking their papers.
+The squad were checking their papers.
 Jack and I were giving the car the once over.
 Nothing unusual, nothing that was until Jack suddenly froze.
+His stupid grin gone.
+That was never a good sign.
+When he started sprinting towards me, I knew we were in the shit.
 Time seemed to slow down.
-His stupid grin was gone, that was never a good sign.
-When he started sprinting towards me, I knew we were in the shit.
 I turned on my heels, Jack was right behind me.
-I yelled at the rest of the squad to get to cover, but it was too late.
-Realising they’d been rumbled, the bastards detonated the vehicle.
+I yelled at the squad to take to cover, but it was too late.
+Realising we’d rumbled them, the bastards detonated the vehicle.

 Next thing I know, I’m on the ground.
-I can hear screaming, there’s something heavy on my legs I looked down and saw it was Jack.
+I can hear screaming and there’s something heavy on my legs.
+I’ve looked down and seen its Jack.
 It looked like he’d taken the brunt of the shrapnel.
-I tried to reach down and realised there’d been plenty of white-hot metal to go around, I had a chunk sticking out of my stomach.
+I tried to reach down and realised there’d been plenty of white-hot metal to go around.
+I had a chunk sticking out of my stomach.
 I grabbed Jack by the neck, my hand tightened around his dog tags before I lost consciousness.

 It was a day later when I awoke in the hospital.
 First thing I did was check everything was still there.
-I’ve never been so grateful to feel my legs.
-My second thought was for Jack, I struggled to pull myself out of the bed and when I saw his dog tags on the bedside table, my heart sunk.
-I was halfway down the ward, tags in hand before one of the nurses caught up with me.
-“Where’s Jack,” I screamed at her.
+II was so grateful to feel my legs.
+My second thought was for Jack, I struggled to pull myself out of the bed and when I saw his dog tags on the bedside table.
+My heart sunk.
+I was halfway down the ward, tags in hand before a nurse stopped me.
+“Where’s Jack,” I yelled at her.

 I lost it.
 It took one of the squad to step in.
 “Calm down!
 I can take you to Jack.”

-He pushed me into a wheelchair before my legs gave out.
+He shoved me into a wheelchair before my legs gave out.
 Pushing me through the labyrinth of corridors, he tried to prepare me.
-“I should warn you, Jack’s in pretty bad shape mate, it’s still touch and go.”
+“I should warn you.
+Jack’s in pretty bad shape mate.
+It’s still touch and go.”

 He was alive!
 I’ve never been so relieved in all my life.
 “He’s alive!
 How bad?”